processis/learnKuhn/README.md

 * make sure in the same branch
 * git checkout master
 * ..
-* git pull origin master
+* more description,  git pull origin master